Vandivier/afterecon/content/2018-11-26-liberalism-homosexuality-and-social-media-intersect-to-show-a-little-truth-in-stereotypes-part-2.md

 ---
-title: Liberalism, Homosexuality, and Social Media Intersect to Show a Little Truth in Stereotypes, Part 2
+title: "Liberalism, Homosexuality, and Social Media Intersect to Show a Little Truth in Stereotypes, Part 2"
 date: 2018-11-25 23:51:55
 author: John Vandivier
 ---